phoebe97629/portfolio/Final_Project_PII.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/8774238"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 The sustainbale substitutes has the higher unit price than traditional female hygienen products for sure.
-However, those substituese, like period cups are durable and can last for 6 months to 10 years with proper care.
+However, period cups are durable and can last for 6 months to 10 years with proper care.
+If we calcualte the yearly cost of the female hygienen products, period cups only cost $20 yearly, the tampon / pads will cost almost $100 dollar yearly.

 Call to Action:
 For all the US citizents, we need aware the issue and push forward legislation for eliminating tax on maternity products.
 Stop period shaming.
 Offer love to those who are suffering.